10 Easy Steps to Reduce Machine Repair Time

 Tools

-Furthermore, if there are time-consuming, difficult, or annoying tasks, team members will find shortcuts that almost always result in a callback.
+Furthermore, team members will find shortcuts that almost always result in a callback if time-consuming, complex, or annoying tasks occur.
 A great example is wire strippers.
 Guys with low-grade strippers frequently turn to razor blades, pocket knives, or their teeth when stripping small wires.
-This practice unacceptable and often results in nicked insulation jackets and missing individual wire strands.
-I wrote about my difficulty stripping the jacket and conductors of Festo cylinder position sensors in another post.
-I reduced my effort and machine down-time while improving my work quality by purchasing two specialty tools, a Jokari 20310 Sensor Special “Mini” Automatic Wire Stripper and Knipex Automatic Wire Stripper 12 12 02.
+This unacceptable practice often results in nicked insulation jackets and missing individual wire strands.
+In another post, I wrote about my difficulty stripping the jacket and conductors of Festo cylinder position sensors.
+I reduced my effort and machine downtime while improving my work quality by purchasing two specialty tools: a Jokari 20310 Sensor Special “Mini” Automatic Wire Stripper and a Knipex Automatic Wire Stripper 12 12 02.

 Another example is the wrench flats on an air cylinder piston.
 Most cheap wrenches are thicker than the flats.
 When the mechanic can’t get a wrench on the flats, his next choice will be his or her favorite vise grips or channel locks.
-Both of those tools damage the air cylinder piston and create a brand new problem.
+Both tools will damage the air cylinder piston and create a brand-new problem.

-I’m not saying the team needs the best tools money can buy; I’m saying they need the best tools for the job.
+I’m not saying the team needs the best tools money can buy; they need the best tools for the job.
 If the team can’t afford good tools, buy them for them.
-You are going to either buy tools or pay more money in lost productivity and downtime.
+You will either purchase tools or pay more for lost productivity and downtime.

-4-Preparation & Kits: Be prepared by having replacement parts is, of course, an important part of the repair equation, but there’s more to being prepared than stocking parts.
-A great way to expedite an efficient repair is to have the repair job parts assembled as a “Kit” ready to install.
-For example, there’s a repair scheduled that requires the replacement of an air cylinder.
+4-Preparation & Kits: Being prepared by having replacement parts is, of course, an important part of the repair equation, but there’s more to being prepared than stocking parts.
+A great way to expedite an efficient repair is to assemble the necessary repair parts as a “Kit” ready to install.
+For example, a repair is scheduled that requires replacing an air cylinder.
 These cylinder repairs can turn into a marathon running for additional items such as fittings, flow controls, and Teflon tape.
 A lot of wasted time.
-Another variation of this example is the mechanic is taking the time to recycle fitting from the old cylinder to the new unit.
+Another variation of this example is the mechanic taking the time to recycle the fitting from the old cylinder to the new unit.
 Too often, this spirals, creating an additional problem by breaking a fitting and then learning you don’t have a spare.
 This is a complete and avoidable disaster.

 The best approach is to “kit” the repair.
 In our example above, we would not only have the spare cylinder, but we would also have the fittings and flow controls not just on hand but also installed on the air cylinder and ready to go.
 This makes the repair as simple as disconnecting airlines, removing the bad cylinder, installing the new cylinder, and connecting the pneumatic lines.

-A small benefit of kitting is you either consume inventory spares like fittings in advance of performing the repair, giving you time to replace them.
+A small benefit of kitting is you consume inventory spares like fittings before performing the repair, giving you time to replace them.
 However, a better method is to order everything you need to do the job and not deplete your inventory.

-Some repairs require special tools, and it’s often worth it to have those tools in the kit.
+Some repairs require special tools; having those tools in the parts kit is often worth it.
 Sticking with our air cylinder example, small air cylinders often feature wrench flats that are difficult to utilize.
 Store the appropriate wrench with the replacement air cylinder.
-If an air cylinder utilizes cylinder position sensors that require a hex key wrench or screwdriver, include the tool in the kit as well.
+If an air cylinder utilizes position sensors requiring a hex key wrench or screwdriver, include the tool in the kit.
 Note: You can use a proximity sensor tester such as the Banner DBQ5 DC Proximity Sensor Tester, which allows you to set the correct sensor position without operating the machine.

 Kits are one of the best ways to Reduce Machine Repair Time.